-The prosthesis consists of a radial plate, an ulnar stem, an Ultra-High-Molecular-Weight Polyethylene (UHMWP) ball, a radial plate cover and one locking cross pin or two radial plate cover screws.
+The prosthesis consists of a radial plate, an ulnar stem, an Ultra-High-Molecular-Weight Polyethylene (UHMWP) ball, a radial plate cover and one locking cross pin.

 The radial plate replaces the function of the sigmoid notch.

 The ulnar stem and ball combination replaces the function of the ulnar head.